austin-OS/Java-SQLite-Project/README.md

 The user can enter any of the numbers corresponding with what they want to do.

+Any changes made to the database while the program is running will remain in the database file. (project_database.db)

 Once the user has selected an option, the console will ask the user for any info needed to run and display the SQLite queries.

 The user can enter 0 at the main menu to quit and end the program.